 The loan servicer usually will order an appraisal to determine how much the home is worth, Paterson says.
-If the loan balance is higher than market value, the heirs can pay off a HECM at 95% of that value.
+If the reverse mortgage is upside-down — meaning the loan balance is higher than the home’s market value — the heirs are required to pay off no more than 95 percent of the appraised value.

 Another option for heirs is to sign a deed-in-lieu of foreclosure, giving the house to the lender, to resolve the situation more quickly.

-HECMs are non-recourse loans, so once the property is sold or given to the lender, the debt is considered satisfied and can’t be pursued further against the heirs or the borrower’s estate.
+Once the property is sold or handed over to the lender, the debt is considered satisfied and can’t be pursued further against the heirs or the borrower’s estate.

-If the heirs don’t act, the lender can foreclose.
+If the heirs don’t act on their own, the lender can foreclose.